OCA/connector-magento/magentoerpconnect/doc/guides/installation_guide.rst

 Installation
 ************

-The installation steps assume that you already have a functioning OpenERP server.
+The installation steps assume that you already have a functioning Odoo server.

 If you are a developer, you may want to install the Connector using our buildout configuration, head over :ref:`installation-with-buildout`.